 Phase 2: Platform Selection and Project Governance

-- Test shortlisted platforms against your actual workflows, not demo scenarios
+- Test shortlisted platforms against your actual workflows, not vendor demo scenarios

-- Assess total cost of ownership including implementation, licensing, training and ongoing support — not just licence cost
+- Assess total cost of ownership including implementation, licensing, training, and ongoing support

 - Confirm ANZ-specific support availability if your team operates outside US or UK business hours

-- Form a cross-functional migration team: IT, HR (for onboarding flows), key business departments, and a named project lead
+- Form a cross-functional migration team covering IT, HR, key business departments, and a named project lead

-- Set the cadence for project reviews: weekly team standups, fortnightly executive sponsor check-ins
+- Set the cadence for project reviews: weekly team standups and fortnightly executive sponsor check-ins

 Phase 3: Configuration and Data Migration